Islanders beat Bruins 6-2 in Game 6, reach Stanley Cup semis

 UNIONDALE, N.Y.
+(AP) — The New York Islanders got another big second period and ran past the Boston Bruins for a return trip to the Stanley Cup semifinals.

-(AP) — Brock Nelson scored twice in another big second period by New York, Semyon Varlamov stopped 23 shots and the Islanders beat the Boston Bruins 6-2 in Game 6 on Wednesday night to advance to the Stanley Cup semifinals for the second straight year.
+Brock Nelson scored twice in New York’s three-goal second, Semyon Varlamov stopped 23 shots and the Islanders beat the Bruins 6-2 in Game 6 on Wednesday night in a front of a raucous home crowd at Nassau Coliseum.

+“It was awesome,” Nelson said.
+“The place was rocking tonight.
+The fans were feeding us energy.
+The team played great.
+One of those nights (coach) Barry (Trotz) touched on after the game, you’ll always remember moments like that.
+That was a big game, a big team effort from everybody.”

 Kyle Palmieri, Trais Zajac, Cal Clutterbuck and Ryan Pulock also scored to help the Islanders set up a rematch with the defending champion Tampa Bay Lightning.
 Josh Bailey and Jean-Gabriel Pageau each had two assists.

+The Lightning beat the Islanders in six games in the bubble in Edmonton last year.

+“We feel we have some unfinished business,” Bailey said.
+“We’ll enjoy tonight and we’ll start getting ready.”

 Brad Marchand scored twice for Boston, and Tuukka Rask made 23 saves.
+The Bruins, who reached the Stanley Cup Final two years ago, were eliminated in the second round for the second straight year.

+“They’re a good defensive team,” Bruins coach Bruce Cassidy said.
+“They manage pucks clearly better than us.
+We’re not getting those free chances they got in terms of mismanaging pucks.
+They do play a good game that way, they don’t beat themselves.”

 With the Bruins on the power play, Marchand got the puck in front of the net and put a backhander past Varlamov from the right side at 5:38 of the third to cut Boston’s deficit to 4-2.
 It was Marchand’s fifth of the series and eighth of the postseason.